St. Rose Dominican Hospital – Rose de Lima Campus

 St. Rose Dominican Hospital – Rose de Lima Campus is a 220000 sqft 10-bed non-profit hospital owned and operated by Dignity Health in Henderson, Nevada.
 It provides emergency care, diagnostic imaging, and limited general medicine and surgery in-patient care services.

 History

-The first of the three St. Rose Dominican hospitals, the Rose de Lima Campus was established in 1947 when the Adrian Dominican Sisters of Adrian, Michigan, purchased Basic Magnesium Hospital from the U.S. federal government for one dollar a year for a period of 25 years.
+The Rose de Lima Campus is the oldest of the three St. Rose Dominican hospitals, named after Rose of Lima.
+It was founded in 1947 by the Adrian Dominican Sisters of Adrian, Michigan.
+Basic Magnesium Hospital purchased the hospital from the U.S. federal government for a nominal fee of one dollar a year for a period of 25 years.
 A $25 million, 4-story expansion was completed in 1991.
 Rose de Lima Campus completed a two-year transition to a small hospital in 2019.

-St. Rose Dominican Hospital – Rose de Lima Campus was the first hospital in Southern Nevada to be fully accredited by Joint Commission on Accreditation of Hospitals.
+St. Rose Dominican Hospital – Rose de Lima Campus was the first hospital in Southern Nevada to be fully accredited by the Joint Commission on Accreditation of Hospitals.